CFBCWorks/Independence40SKN/_items/SKN_IN20.md

 ---
 layout: item
 format: photo
 title: The Christena: A Story of Tragedy and Survival
-creator: Whitman T. Browne, PhD
+author: Whitman T. Browne, PhD
 shortdesc: “This is a commemorative tribute to the 50th anniversary of the Christena tragedy, showcasing personal stories, new photos, and the lasting impact on St. Kitts and Nevis.”
-categories: [ History ]
+contributorquote: "The picture [contained in the book] of the six politicians is unique.
+Probably, that coming together for a photograph, on August 1, 2020, fifty years after the sinking of the Christena, is the only picture available, showing so many present and former leaders of St. Kitts, and Nevis, together."
-alt-text:
+categories: [History]
 ---

 ## About this Item